faezeh-bayat/Projects/notebook.md

-Research project : Prediction of transcription factor binding sites by introducing new signal thresholds
+Research project : Prediction of transcription factor binding sites by introducing new signal thresholds Proposed method:Using mean-variance stabilization method for introducing new signals for each reads Evaluation methods:

-——————————————
-Proposed method:
-Using mean-variance stabilization method for introducing new signals for each reads

-————————————————————

-Evaluation methods:
 1.Motif occurence
 2.Correlation of gene expression data with transcription factors